 Missouri Eastern District Court Jurisdiction

-The Missouri Eastern District Court has original jurisdiction over any case, either civil or criminal falling under federal law, that is filed within its jurisdiction.
+This court has original jurisdiction over any case, either civil or criminal falling under federal law, that is filed within its jurisdiction.
 This means that the court has the power to hear and make decisions on a case prior to any appellate review.

 USDC EDMO Divisions

-- The Eastern Division: Crawford, Dent, Franklin, Gasconade, Iron, Jefferson, Lincoln, Maries, Phelps, Saint Charles, Saint Francois, Sainte Genevieve, Saint Louis, Warren and Washington counties, in addition to the City of St. Louis
+- The Eastern Division: Crawford, Dent, Franklin, Gasconade, Iron, Jefferson, Lincoln, Maries, Phelps, Saint Charles, Saint Francois, Sainte Genevieve, Saint Louis, Warren, and Washington counties, in addition to the City of St. Louis

 - The Northern Division: Adair, Audrain, Chariton, Clark, Knox, Lewis, Linn, Macon, Marion, Monroe, Montgomery, Pike, Ralls, Randolph, Schuyler, Scotland and Shelby counties